 William Sidney Drayton, (1813-1860), the youngest son of Colonel William's first marriage, followed Percival into the navy, though not to such an illustrious career.
 As a midshipman, he served with the fleet in the South Pacific in the 1830s.
 He advanced to the rank of lieutenant in 1842 and earned distinction in the war with Mexico.
 After the Mexican War he resigned from the service, possibly due to poor health, and worked in the shipping business in New York until his death in 1860.
-He left a widow, the former Silvia De Grasse Depau, and two young children, Percival and Maud.
+He married Sylvia Livingston (1830-1882) in 1850 and the couple had four children in the ten years before his death: Mortimer (died young), Maud, Percival, and Catherine.
+Sylvia Livingston Drayton later married British Ambassador Temple Kirkpatrick.